aviral282/retailSolution/README.md

 •	Display a report of the hours worked along with the break times they are entitled to
 •	There is no need to have a Database

+# Solution also has the mobile app to run on android & iOS as a PWA, the website to this solution is hosted on the ip : http://139.59.191.216/
+# Android app package is insite folder android app package/ along with screenshots of app working on emulator in android studio